Reduction of topological invariants on null hypersurfaces: Conclusion and discussion

 with the identifications \eqref{alphabA} and \eqref{fbetaA}.
 It would be wonderful to understand the identification \eqref{fbetaA} from other perspectives. \item \textbf{Nieh-Yan term.} Interestingly, it is the Nieh-Yan term in TEGR that could induce the gravitational helicity flux.
 This has been summarized in the fifth line of the table.
 The result supports the point of view that Nieh-Yan term could be useful to find physical observables since gravitational helicity flux density is an observable in GR.
 Unfortunately, this result is obtained in TEGR and it should be interpreted more carefully.
 Maybe one should reconsider the role of torsion in physics?
-Notice that it has been argued that recently detected acceleration of the universe can be understood by dark torsion, with no need of dark energy \cite{Bengochea:2008gz}.
+In the last decades, modified gravity in terms of torsion, such as $f(T)$ gravity\footnote{$f(T)$ gravity is a torsion-based modified gravity that generalizes the action of TEGR by replacing the torsion scalar $T$ with an arbitrary function $f(T)$, which is similar in spirit to the generalization of the Ricci scalar $R$ in the Einstein-Hilbert action to a function $f(R)$\cite{Capozziello:2011et}.
+Note that in TEGR, as well as $f(T)$ gravity, the torsion entirely characterizes the non-trivial geometry of spacetime.
+In contrast, the torsion in EC gravity is an additional non-dynamical field to curvature. } has been applied to cosmology to address problems such as dark matter and dark energy \cite{Bengochea:2008gz,Cai:2015emx}.
 By reducing the Nieh-Yan term to a general horizon in TEGR, we don't find non-trivial results.
-Therefore, we add a $\times$ in the last line. \item \textbf{Euler number.} In four dimensions, the Euler number is exactly the Gauss-Bonnet term.
+Therefore, we add a $\times$ in the last line\footnote{We adopt the conformal gauge (3.8) for the metric $\gamma_{AB}$, following references [55, 97, 98].
+In this gauge, the boundary term $H=\Lambda^2\int_{\overline M}\theta^a\wedge T_a$ vanishes in the pure tetrad formulation $\Omega_{\mu}^{\ ab}=0$.
+In general, however, a non-vanishing result may be obtained, depending on the choices of gauge for both the metric and the spin connection.
+This issue is not yet well understood and is left for future work.}.
+In gravitational physics, null infinity and horizons correspond to infrared (IR) and ultraviolet (UV) physics, respectively.
+The results indicate that the Nieh-Yan term is important for IR physics.
+A thermal Nieh-Yan term has also been proposed in condensed matter physics \cite{Nissinen:2019mkw,Nissinen:2019wmh}, where the cutoff $\Lambda$ is replaced by the well-defined IR scale temperature $T$ through the relation: On the other hand, the Pontryagin term is important for UV physics but irrelevant to IR physics, as it yields a vanishing result at null infinity and a non-trivial result on the horizon. \item \textbf{Euler number.} In four dimensions, the Euler number is exactly the Gauss-Bonnet term.
 We don't pay much attention to this topological invariant since it is not directly related to chiral anomaly \cite{Bilal:2008qx,Harvey:2005it}.
 Therefore, we don't expect that it could be used to deduce the physical observables that relate to helicity.
 However, we notice that Euler number is associated with Weyl anomaly and the a-theorem \cite{Duff:1977ay,Duff:1993wm,1988PhLB..215..749C,Grassi:2011hq}.
 It would be interesting to explore whether its reduction on certain kinds of hypersurfaces could lead to new observables. \end{enumerate}